 Test a waiting room

 Follow this tutorial to test your waiting room behavior in response to load.
 To accurately simulate traffic through your waiting room with a load test, run your test script or planner for a period of time longer than a minute, ideally more than 2-3 minutes.
-You can run a load test using a variety of tools including , , and .
+You can run a load test using a variety of tools including loader.io, jmeter, and postman.com.
 You can also write a plain shell script to simulate user requests (each representing a distinct user).

 Before you begin